-2.3.5 Configure Remote Tape Drives
+2.3.4 Configure Remote Tape Drives

 If you installed the RDF software, you need to configure the remote tape drives.
+RDF is not available if you are installing MDMS with the ABS-OMT license.

 For each tape drive served with RDF Server software, make sure there is a drive object record in the MDMS database that describes it.
-Refer to the chapters on MDMS configuration in the guide to operations and the MDMS CREATE DRIVE command in the command reference guide.
+Refer to the chapters on MDMS configuration in the Guide to Operations and the MDMS CREATE DRIVE command in the Command Reference Guide.